389ds/389ds.github.io/docs/389ds/contributing.md

 Creating a patch for review
 ---------------------------

-### ICLA
+### Fedora Project Contributor Agreement

-When you submit code to the 389 Directory Server project, you are required to complete the Fedora [Individual Contributor License Agreement](individual-contributor-license-agreement.html).
+When you submit code to the 389 Directory Server project, you are required to complete the [Fedora Project Contributor Agreement](https://fedoraproject.org/wiki/Legal:Fedora_Project_Contributor_Agreement).
 This can be completed on the [Fedora account system](https://admin.fedoraproject.org/accounts/) under the "My Account" tab.

 ### Create your working branch